Did you miss a session from GamesBeat Summit 2022? All sessions are available to stream now. Watch now.

 Google today announced the third step in its browser’s war on HTTP sites.
-Starting in July 2018, Chrome will mark all HTTP as not secure right in its address bar.
+Starting in July 2018, Chrome will mark all HTTP sites as not secure right in its address bar.

 HTTPS is a more secure version of the HTTP protocol used on the internet to connect users to websites.
 Secure connections are widely considered a necessary measure to decrease the risk of users being vulnerable to content injection (which can result in eavesdropping, man-in-the-middle attacks, and other data modification).
 Data is kept secure from third parties, and users can be more confident they are communicating with the correct website.

 Google has been pushing the web to HTTPS for years, but it accelerated its efforts last year by making changes to Chrome’s user interface.
 Chrome 56, released in January 2017, started marking HTTP pages that collect passwords or credit cards as “Not secure.”
 Chrome 62, released in October 2017, started marking HTTP sites with entered data and all HTTP sites viewed in Incognito mode as “Not secure.”

 As a result, over 78 percent of Chrome traffic on both Chrome OS and Mac are now HTTPS, while 68 percent of Chrome traffic on Android and Windows is also HTTPS.
 But Google is not stopping there.

 With the release of Chrome 68 in July 2018, here is how HTTP sites will look like in the address bar:

 Here is how Google explains its thinking behind the change: